chukaibejih/scoreline_app/README.md

 # scoreline_app
 This is a a django blog called "Scoreline"

-It has basic features:
+Developed with Python (Django framework),
+HTML, CSS, Bootstrap and deployed with
+Heroku.
+The features of the app include:
+- Admin Page
-- User Registration
+- User Registration Form
-- Create profile
+- Login/ Logout Authentication
-- Edit/Update Profile {profile picture, username and email)
+- Profile creation and Image Upload
-- It has a comment sectio and a like button
+- Update User Profile
+- Create, Update and Delete Posts
+- Pagintion
-- Reset email
+- Password Reset

- This project was deployed with Heroku.
- More changes will be made to this project.
+- Comments
+- AWS-S3 Upload